NodleStudios/Test-Docs-For-Project/docs/thank-you-page.md

 ---
 title: Changelog
 slug: thank-you-page
+cats:
+    Thank You Page
-cats: Thank You Page, How To
+    How To
 ---

 The Thank You page feature replaces the order received page with a beautiful design that closely resembles the checkout page.
 This same template is used for viewing orders from My Account.
 It looks like this: